TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-availability-connectiontimeouts.md

 In order to run it you need to:

 1. Open Windows PowerShell ISE in Administrator mode.
 Administrator privileges are required to 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace'.
-In case you cannot run in administrator mode please continue, the tool will still run relevant tests.
+In case you cannot run in administrator mode, please continue - the tool will still run relevant tests.
 2. Open a New Script window
 3. Paste the following in the script window: